lttng/lttng-docs/contents/understanding-lttng/plumbing/lttng-sessiond.md

-The session daemon is responsible for managing tracing sessions and what they logically contain (channel properties, enabled/disabled events, etc.).
+The session daemon is responsible for managing tracing sessions and what they logically contain (channel properties, enabled/disabled events, and the rest).
 By communicating locally with instrumented applications (using LTTng-UST) and with the LTTng Linux kernel modules (LTTng-modules), it oversees all tracing activities.

 One of the many things that `lttng-sessiond` does is to keep